MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 [Learn more about who can join a group call](mobile-app/making-calls-on-remote-assist-mobile.md)

-## Schedule and join a meeting (with a Dynamics 365 Remote Assist HoloLens user only)
+## Schedule and join a meeting with a Dynamics 365 Remote Assist HoloLens user

 > [!NOTE]
 > Dynamics 365 Remote Assist users might not be able to join scheduled meetings between different companies if link-rewriting (URL-rewriting services) are used to fight spam.
 To make sure that users can join scheduled meetings in this situation, add an exception so that links from teams.microsoft.com are not rewritten.